What Is The Difference Between Yoga And Meditation?

 Asana originally meant to be seated in a firm position where your spine is straight and erect, yet relaxed and pleasant.
 The purpose of this position is to let the energy rise above the spine.

 Asanas are the ones that became incredibly popular in the west which eventually became known as Yoga.
-Asanas are combinations of different body postures which are aimed at achieving specific results.
+Asanas are combinations of different body postures that are aimed at achieving specific results.
 The objective of the Asanas is to train the body and its internal organs in such a way, that they function at their optimum level of efficiency.

 Think for a moment, if you have a high fever or any discomfort in your body, would you be able to concentrate or focus on anything?
 No, your mental efficiency will go down, cause your mind will divert its attention to the discomforted zone of the body.